ace-lab/extended-api/README.md

 ## Stubs

 We use [a demo project](https://www.pivotaltracker.com/n/projects/2200655) for testing.
-You can change the returned values by replacing fixtures under `spec/fixtures/files`.
+The values can be found in `spec/fixtures/files`.

 Current files are created from data fetched on 2018/12/30.

+**Tests check values in the fixture files.
+You should not change the files.**

 # Tech Log
 ## Testing